Skip to content

 • Coordinates with unions, apprenticeship programs, businesses, and organizations to promote and secure employment and training programs for veterans

-• Informs federal contractors on the process to recruit qualified veterans
+• Informs federal contractors on the process of recruiting qualified veterans

 • Facilitates employment, training, and placement services